-Based on true events, Girolimoni The Monster of Rome is another one of Damiano Damiani’s films which has sadly faded into relative obscurity.
+Based on a true story, Girolimoni The Monster of Rome is another one of Damiano Damiani’s films which has sadly faded into relative obscurity.
 So, with (a lot of) help from an Italian Wikipedia page I present this basic run through of the events (mostly because there isn’t any information in English about the case on the web)

 (Mario Carotenuto making a brief but memorable appearance as the coachman who poisons himself after being falsely accused of the monster’s crimes)